caseychu/spotify-backup/README.md

     python spotify-backup.py playlists.json --format=json

-By default, it includes your playlists.
-To include your Liked Songs, you can use:
+By default, it just exports your playlists.
+To include your liked songs and albums, you can use:

     python spotify-backup.py playlists.txt --dump=liked,playlists

 If for some reason the browser-based authorization flow doesn't work, you can also [generate an OAuth token](https://developer.spotify.com/web-api/console/get-playlists/) on the developer site (with the `playlist-read-private` permission) and pass it with the `--token` option.